AmsMickler1/CTF-CyberSecurity/ChangeMachine/WriteUp.md

 ### Part 2: Get the flag!
 Getting the flag took over 500 consecutive runs of the program!
 Definitely not something you'd want to do by hand!
+My program only prints out the information between the "Correct!" message and the start of the next round ("$") because that is where the flag should appear.
+Once it was all said and done it was just a matter of running hundreds of loops and waiting for it to show up.

 	flag{5t4cks_0n_5t4cks}